-(a) an original version in April 2012; and

-(b) a version in November 2012 with revised operating costs compiled in response to the Authority's review of Grid Service Charges, the Minister's subsequent decision regarding these charges and further analysis by Sequater of bulk water costs.
+- (a) an original version in April 2012 (Seqwater 2012f); and - (b) a version in November 2012 (Seqwater 2012ao) with revised operating costs compiled in response to the Authority's review of GSCs, the Minister's subsequent decision regarding these charges and further analysis by Seqwater of bulk water costs.

-Total operating costs outlined in the two NSPs have been compared (Table 5.2 refers).
+Total operating costs outlined in the two NSPs have been compared in Table 5.2.